How to Get a Marijuana Business License in Virginia (2026 Update)

 7. Talk to a Virginia cannabis licensing attorney

 Virginia’s adult-use market has taken the long way around, but the 2026 blueprint finally gives serious operators a target.
-The winners will be teams that:
+The winners will be teams that:- Pick the right license lane;

 - Structure ownership of Virginia marijuana business licenses and financing to satisfy impact-license and market-concentration rules; and